lambci/lambci/README.md

 ## Installation

-The easiest way to install LambCI is to [spin up a CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/lambci.template) using [lambci.template](https://github.com/lambci/lambci/blob/master/lambci.template) – this is just a collection of related AWS resources, including the main LambCI Lambda function and DynamoDB tables, that you can update or remove together – it should take around 3-4 minutes to spin up.
+You don't need to clone this repository – the easiest way to install LambCI is to [spin up a CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/template.yaml), which will use a transformed [template.yaml](https://github.com/lambci/lambci/blob/master/template.yaml) – this is just a collection of related AWS resources, including the main LambCI Lambda function and DynamoDB tables, that you can update or remove together – it should take around 3 minutes to spin up.

 You can run multiple stacks with different names side-by-side too (eg, `lambci-private` and `lambci-public`).

-As part of the stack setup, you can supply your GitHub and Slack API tokens, as well as a list of repositories you want to trigger LambCI, but you don't have to – you can add these later, either by [updating the CloudFormation stack](#updating), or using the AWS DynamoDB console or [lambci command line](https://github.com/lambci/cli).
+As part of the stack setup, you can supply your GitHub and Slack API tokens, but you don't have to – you can add these later, either by [updating the CloudFormation stack](#updating), or using the AWS DynamoDB console or [lambci command line](https://github.com/lambci/cli).
 If you'd prefer to do that, you can skip straight to Step 3.

+If you'd prefer to run your stack after cloning this repository, you can use `npm run deploy` – this depends on [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) being installed.

 ### 1. Create a GitHub token